-There are also a bevy of nightly and weekly tournaments that guarantee a minimum prize pool of $10,000.
+There is also a bevy of nightly and weekly tournaments that guarantee a minimum prize pool of $10,000.

 PokerStars is the world’s largest online poker site.
 It peaks in the neighborhood of 20,000 players daily, according to PokerScout.

-PokerStars immediately became the largest cash game site when it announced it would stay in the US market.
+As a result, PokerStars immediately became the largest cash-game site when it announced it would stay in the US market after 2006.
 It raked an estimated $2 million per day after this decision.

 PokerStars immediately withdrew from the US market, as did Full Tilt and Absolute Poker.
-PokerStars was able to pay US players within 10 days.
+Most noteworthy is that PokerStars was able to reimburse account balances for US players within 10 days.
 Full Tilt and Absolute Poker were unable to pay.

 Once these charges were settled, PokerStars attempted to gain licensing in New Jersey for the state’s new interactive gaming industry that launched in November 2013.
-PokerStars partnered with Resorts.
+They partnered with Resorts.

 PokerStars previously attempted to buy the Atlantic Club.
-PokerStars infused the ailing casino with much needed cash while it attempted to get licensed.
+They infused the ailing casino with much-needed cash while it attempted to get licensed.
 Atlantic Club backed out of the deal after the guaranteed closing date passed.

 It appeared Atlantic Club was hoping to fetch a higher sales price.
 That never materialized.
 Atlantic Club fell into bankruptcy and closed in January 2014.
-Its assets were divided between Caesars Entertainment and Tropicana Entertainment through a bankruptcy auction.
+Subsequently, its assets were divided between Caesars Entertainment and Tropicana Entertainment through a bankruptcy auction.

 While PokerStars resolved its case through a civil settlement, executives of PokerStars never resolved their charges.
-This was cited by the New Jersey Division of Gaming Enforcement as a reason for suspending its gaming license application for two years.
+This was the reason cited by the New Jersey Division of Gaming Enforcement for suspending its gaming license application for two years.

 PokerStars’ new owner and eventual entry into New Jersey

-PokerStars was acquired by Amaya Gaming in July 2014 for $4.9 billion.
-PokerStars’ equity holders left the company at the close of the transaction.
+Amaya Gaming acquired PokerStars in July 2014 for $4.9 billion.
+As a result, PokerStars’ equity holders left the company at the close of the transaction.

 It appears that this merger was the catalyst that gave PokerStars the green light in New Jersey.
 The Division of Gaming Enforcement is satisfied that PokerStars is now suitable.